contraster-steve/WebGoat.net/readme.md

 WebGoat.NET should be accessible at http://ip_address:5004.

-#### Stopping Docker container
+### Stopping the Docker container

-To stop the `webgoat.net` container, execute the following command:
+To stop the `webgoat.net` container, execute the following command in the same directory as your docker-compose files: docker-compose stop

-docker-compose stop
+### 2. Building with Jenkins
+Included is a sample Jenkinsfile that can be used as a Jenkins Pipeline to build and run the application.